AlgoTradingHub/theplatform-book/source/verbs/casts/repr.md

 # Dyadic $ (repr)

-Interpret a string as a data value
+Interprets a string as a data value.

 **Syntax:** ```x$y; $[x;y]```

 Where:
-- y is a string
+- y is a string;
-- x is a upper-case char as below
+- x is a upper-case char as below.

 | Type name   | Repr string |
 | --- | --- |